 Test yourself or ask your team members if you are delegating this work.
 If you are not enjoying every single software engineering candidate interview you are having; you are doing something wrong.
-At Exceptionly, we have a total commitment for never becoming a recruiters company.
+At Exceptionly, we have a total commitment to never becoming a recruiters company.
 Here are the key benefits of this strategy:

 - Save time, focus, and money: You don’t let a non-tech person manage your software engineering budget, so you shouldn’t let a non-tech person bring engineering talent into your company.
 Software Engineers are 5x more likely to understand each other in full.
 A typical outsourcing company provides his trust for pocketing up to 85% of your engineering budget.
 They come with a rockstar delivery manager collecting your requirements and then providing poor service at an individual level.